0xfke/0xfke.github.io/_posts/2025-01-29-dunkle-materie.md

 ## Question Three

 - This ransomware transfers the information about the compromised system and the encryption results to two domains over HTTP POST.
 What are the two C2 domains? (**no space in the answer**)
-- As we see here there are 3 possible outgoing connections to C2 domains, looking at each Ip using *Threat Intel* tools like virus total we find  interesting evidences.
+- As we see here there are 3 possible outgoing connections to C2 domains, looking at each Ip using **Threat Intel**  tools like virus total we find  interesting evidences.

 ![Dunk-10.png](Images/Dunk-10.png)

-- directly going to virus total and investigating we find the first malicious domain to be
+- Directly going to virus total and investigating we find the first malicious domain to be

 ![Dunk-11.png](Images/Dunk-11.png)

-- upon close inspection there is no domain name for other two using online tools, we should use the .pcap file and search for **HTTP POST** request.
+- Upon close inspection there is no domain name for other two using online tools, we should use the .pcap file and search for **HTTP POST** request.

 ![Dunk-12.png](Images/Dunk-12.png)